 Note, that once you action the shifts in the To Action section, they will migrate to the Confirmed section.
 This is correct.
 What you want to happen is that all shifts in the To Action section end up in the Confirmed section, so that you can confirm the entire worklog.

-If there are shifts in the shifts in the Confirmed section before you have actioned any of the shifts in the To Action section, then these shits fall into one of X categories:
+If there are shifts in the Confirmed section before you have actioned any of the shifts in the To Action section, then these shits fall into one of three categories:

 (a.)
 It is a Day Off shift.
 This means the staff member has a regular day off, and therefore would not be clocking in/out.